 “I’ve missed you!” she says, as the girls wind their arms around each other.
 “I was hoping you were still in town!
 Everyone’s said they'd seen you but the only person who’s spoken with you is old Bud Peterson.”

-“It’s…weird to be here,” Olivia says, and a look crosses between the girls which makes me curious.
-Dana turns toward me then, and I have a feeling that if I hadn’t already made dinner plans, I’d have said ‘yes’ when she got around to asking me out.
+“It’s…weird to be here,” Olivia says, and a look crosses between the girls which makes me curious about their relationship.
+Dana turns toward me with an openly flirtatious look.

 “And you must be Jake.”
 She extends her hand, and I take it with a smile.